-A delicious Low FODMAP Shepherd’s Pie is exactly what is needed when a comfort food is needed.
-The ground meat is flavored with tomatoes, veggies, and spices and topped with creamy mashed potatoes baked to form a golden brown crust.
-It is easily fits into the low FODMAP diet, is gluten free with careful ingredient selection, and easily modified dairy free.
+A delicious Low FODMAP Shepherd’s Pie is exactly what is needed when comfort food is in demand.
+The ground meat is flavored with tomatoes, veggies, and spices and topped with creamy mashed potatoes baked to perfection.
+It easily fits into the low FODMAP diet, is gluten free with the correct ingredient selection, and is easily modified dairy free if needed.

 Jump to: